osmandapp/web/main/docs/user/map/vector-maps.md

 </Tabs>

 When navigating through cities, you need a more contrasting view of public transportation and stops.
-You can tap on a public transportation stop and select one of the routes or stops from the list.
+You can tap a public transportation stop and select one of the routes or stops from the list.
 Train routes are also displayed in this setting.

 - **<Translate android="true" ids="rendering_attr_transportStops_name"/>**.
 Showing public transport stops.
     ![Map transport stops](@site/static/img/map/map-transport-stops.png)